Musa-Sina-Ertugrul/Qiskit_OOAD_Proposal_-1268/exampe_after_presentation/Suggestion.md

 * Bounding new methods with object
 * Deleting new methods

-> As you know Python works with namespaces and Python interpreter searches keys with top to bottom approach so, we do not need to change the values of old methods.
+> NOTE: As you know Python works with namespaces and Python interpreter searches keys with top to bottom approach so, we do not need to change the values of old methods.
 We need to add same key and new method value pair to the upper namespace

 <h3 align="center">Usage</h3>